wedevelopnl/pirumage/README.md

         <url>http://connect20.thewebmen.com/thewebmen/</url>
     </server>

-Save the above XML configuration file as `web/pirumage.xml`.
+Save the above XML configuration file as `thewebmen/pirumage.xml`.

 That's all.
-You can now build your Mage channel server by calling the `build` command:
+You can now build your MAGE channel server by calling the `build` command:

 Of course, as we have not added any Magento module packages yet, you will end up with an empty channel.
 But nonetheless, you can already register your channel and